lliendo/Radar/docs/internals.rst

     The result is that you won't find complex or twisted code and reading any piece of code and get the idea of what is doing takes only a few seconds.
     The code also lacks of comments, the reason for this is that the code intends to be self-describing.
-Radar stricly tries to stick to this rule.
+Radar strictly tries to stick to this rule.

 Project layout